-I stood frozen with Pierre, my fourteen-year-old schnauzer, in the doorway of the Century City Ballroom in Los Angeles, frightened of falling off my heels.
-Wait staff glided through the room, and a thousand separate conversations clashed with cutlery for the air space.
+We made our way to the grand ball room, which had been fitted out for a formal dinner.
+Wait staff glided past, and a thousand separate conversations clashed with cutlery for the air space.
 I tugged the gold-colored splash of cloth across my chest with damp palms and slouched deeper into the form-fitting emerald dress purchased for the evening but found little shelter there.
-It was a strapless bit of fabric altogether too low in some places and too high in others to provide refuge.
+The dress was a strapless bit of fabric altogether too low in some places and too high in others to provide refuge.

 “Billie, I can’t . . . c’mon, I can’t wear this thing.”
 I leaned over and hissed into her ear, not wanting to offend any of the organizers.
 “It’s ridiculous.”